The End of Google+

 The Changes to Google+

 As far as social media sites went, Google+ was always kind of a black sheep.
 But believe it or not, people did and still do use Google+.
-Millions of them, in fact.
-To serve their established user base (and inevitably net new ones), Google will be moving forward by tightening up their product—not killing it off completely.
+Millions of them.
+To serve their established user base (and inevitably net new ones), Google will be moving forward by tightening up their product—not killing it off ultimately.

 Here’s a breakdown of the upcoming changes: